fkmhrk/kiilib-android-volley/README.md

         // add other dependencies here
     }

-4. Click "Sync Project with Gradle Files" on Android Studio.
+Step 4.
+Click "Sync Project with Gradle Files" on Android Studio.